Great Float: Wirral Waters

 Peel Holdings announced on 6 September 2006 the Wirral Waters project.
 This would allow for a £4.5bn of investment in the regeneration of the dockland area.
 This equates with an investment of over £14,000 for each of the 320,000 population of Wirral.
 At the East Float and Vittoria Dock, the development would include several 50-storey skyscrapers, 5000000 sqft of new office space and 11000000 sqft for new residential apartments.
 A retail and leisure quarter at the former Bidston Dock site would encompass another 571000 sqft of space.
 The whole project is estimated to create over 27,000 permanent new jobs, aside from the employment required for construction and other peripheral employment.

 The Wirral Waters Baseline Study of July 2008 has been endorsed by Wirral Borough Council.
 In February 2009 the first stage of the planning application for the first major mixed use development masterplan/quarter was submitted.
 The development would be expected to take up to 30 years.
+The scheme is included in the Wirral Local Plan 2020–2035.